lki1354/Ciayn/README.md

 on a paper.
 I definitely learned a new programming language.
 For me this project was good to build a object oriented module but maybe It makes more sense to realize a controller in another language.

+In the first draft of the module design I want to use generics that the user can decide if he want to use the controller with float, double or integer values.
+But in the first implementation I became clear to me that this won't work with java.
+Because basic arithmetic operations are not applicable if generics are used.
+That is why I created the abstract class "Value".